UCLA Office of the Vice Chancellor for Academic Personnel

-- Recall: Campus administrators may enter a pre-retirement agreement with a faculty member who is at least age 60 with 5 years of UCRP service credit for a recall to service for up to three years following retirement, beginning no sooner than the date of retirement + 30 days.
-Recall may be renewed year-by-year thereafter.
-Recall may be for teaching, research, or administration, and must be based on programmatic need and budgetary capacity.
+- Recall: Campus administrators may enter a pre-retirement agreement for recall to service for up to three years following retirement.
+Recall may be for teaching, research, or administration.
 Recall teaching is compensated on a per-course basis, following campus guidelines.
 Research recall is ordinarily supported by individual or group extra-mural grants.
 Overall, Paid Recall can provide up to 43 percent of an individual’s salary at retirement.
 See APM-205.

-- Space: Consistent with campus guidelines for emeriti offices and laboratory space, Chairs, with support from their Deans, may approve an allocation of post-retirement space as a component of pre-retirement Pathways Agreements, subject to campus space policies and availability.
+- Space: Chairs, with support from their Deans, may approve an allocation of post-retirement space as a component of pre-retirement Pathways Agreements, subject to campus space policies and availability.

-- Research Funds: At the expense of the School or Department, post-retirement research funds may be made available, provided that use conforms to established University policy governing the expenditure of research funds.
+- Research Funds: At the expense of the School or Department, post-retirement research funds may be made available.
 In very special cases, these funds may carry over from an Endowed Chair, as specified in the UCLA CALL, Appendix 18.
-Even modest amounts can serve as attractive retirement incentives for many colleagues.

-- Research Professor Title: Emeriti faculty continuing active research programs have embraced the opportunity to apply for the title of Research Professor (or Distinguished Research Professor, for Above and Further Above Scale Faculty), which they may use in lieu of Professor Emeritus.
+- Research Professor Title: Emeriti faculty continuing active research programs have embraced the opportunity to apply for the title of Research Professor (or Distinguished Research Professor for Above and Further Above Scale Faculty), which they may use in lieu of the Professor Emerita/us title.
 Chair’s and Dean’s support for this title may be included as a component of Pathways agreements, pursuant to UCLA CALL, Appendix 38.

 For more information, please contact Emeritus Professor David Lopez, who serves as our Faculty Retirement Liaison by visiting the Faculty Retirement Liaison webpage or by email at firstname.lastname@example.org.
-Professor Lopez works with individual faculty members to develop their retirement plans and to adapt the Pathways form to their specific situations.
-He has moved his individual meetings, departmental visit, and workshops online.
+Professor Lopez works with individual faculty members to develop their retirement plans and to adapt the Pathways format to their specific situations.
 Please contact my Special Assistant, Professor Robert Goldstein when you are ready to finalize a Pathways Agreement by email at email@example.com.